Dash-Industry-Forum/Guidelines-TimingModel/01-Intro.inc.md

 This document is intended to be a set of guidelines easily understood by solution designers and developers.
 It is not necessarily intended to inform media standard authors.
 In the interest of ease of understanding, some important adjustments in terminology are made compared to the underlying standards, described here.

-[[!MPEGDASH]] has the concept of "segment" (URL-addressable media object) and "subsegment" (byte range of URL-addressable media object), whereas [[!MPEGCMAF]] does not make such a distinction.
-This document uses [[!MPEGCMAF]] terminology, with the term "segment" in this document being equivalent to "CMAF segment".
-Accordingly, "segment" in this document may be equivalent to either "segment" or "subsegment" in [[!MPEGDASH]], depending on the [=addressing mode=] used.
+[[!DASH]] has the concept of "segment" (URL-addressable media object) and "subsegment" (byte range of URL-addressable media object), whereas [[!CMAF]] does not make such a distinction.
+This document uses [[!CMAF]] terminology, with the term "segment" in this document being equivalent to "CMAF segment".
+Accordingly, "segment" in this document may be equivalent to either "segment" or "subsegment" in [[!DASH]], depending on the [=addressing mode=] used.

-This document's concept of the [=MPD timeline=] is not directly expressed in [[!MPEGDASH]].
-To improve understandability of the timing model, this document splits the DASH concept of "presentation timeline" ([[!MPEGDASH]] 7.2.1) into two separate concepts: the aggregated component ([=MPD timeline=]) and the [=representation=] specific component ([=sample timeline=]).
+This document's concept of the [=MPD timeline=] is not directly expressed in [[!DASH]].
+To improve understandability of the timing model, this document splits the DASH concept of "presentation timeline" ([[!DASH]] 7.2.1) into two separate concepts: the aggregated component ([=MPD timeline=]) and the [=representation=] specific component ([=sample timeline=]).

-[[!MPEGDASH]] uses "representation" to refer to a set of files and associated metadata, with the same "representation" possibly used in different parts of a DASH [=presentation=] and/or in different [=presentations=].
-This document uses [=representation=] to refer to an individual instance of a [[!MPEGDASH]] "representation" - a set of data in an [=MPD=] that references some files containing media samples.
-Using the same files in two places effecticely means using two [=representations=], whereas in [[!MPEGDASH]] terminology it would be valid to call that a single [=representation=] used with individual conditions/caveats that apply to each usage.
+[[!DASH]] uses "representation" to refer to a set of files and associated metadata, with the same "representation" possibly used in different parts of a DASH [=presentation=] and/or in different [=presentations=].
+This document uses [=representation=] to refer to an individual instance of a [[!DASH]] "representation" - a set of data in an [=MPD=] that references some files containing media samples.
+Using the same files in two places effecticely means using two [=representations=], whereas in [[!DASH]] terminology it would be valid to call that a single [=representation=] used with individual conditions/caveats that apply to each usage.
 The deviation in terminology is intentional as it simplifies understanding and avoids having to juggle the two concepts (as the "shared" view is typically not relevant).